Foliations and stable maps: Localized Euler class in the derived setting

 where $\A-\mathsf{Mod}^{qcoh}$ is the $\s$-category of quasi-coherent $\A$-modules, and the second $\s$-functor is the forgetful $\s$-functor.
 The first $\s$-functor will be denoted by $Kos_s : \QCoh(X) \to \A-\mathsf{Mod}^{qcoh}$.

 By construction, the underlying quasi-coherent complex of $\A$ is naturally equivalent to $\oplus_{n\geq 0}(Sym^n_{\OO_X}(E^\vee[1]))^{\vee}$.
 Therefore, there exists a canonical inlcusion morphism $E[-1] \to \A$ corresponding to the the $n=1$ factor.
-This in turns induces a morphism on cohomology sheaves $H^1(E)[-2] \to H^*(\A)$.
+This in turn induces a morphism on cohomology sheaves $H^1(E)[-2] \to H^*(\A)$.
 The graded algebra $H^*(\A)$ is moreover graded commutative, as $\A$ underlies an $E_\s$-structure, and therefore the above morphism induces a natural morphism of (underived) graded $H^0(\OO_X)$-algebras

 where $H^1(E)$ sits in weight $2$ in the graded algebra $\B$.
 We warn the reader here that the $Sym_{H^0(\OO_X)}$ must be understood in the non-derived setting.
 In particular, any quasi-coherent $\A$-module $M \in \A-\mathsf{Mod}^{qcoh}$ gives rises to a sheaf of graded $\B$-modules by considering $H^*(M)$ with its graded $H^*(\A)$-module structure and induced graded $\B$-module structure from the above morphism.
+Note that graded modules over the algebra $\B$ already appears in the construction of the singular-support in \cite{arga}[\S 4.1.2].

+The following finiteness lemma somehow already appears in \cite{arga}[Appendix D].
+We reproduce a proof here for sake of completeness.

 \begin{lem} For any perfect complex $M \in \Parf(X)$, the sheaf of graded $\B$-modules $H^*(Kos_s(M))$ is locally of finite type. \end{lem}

 \textit{Proof.} The statement is local for the \'etale topology on $X$ and we can thus assume that $X=\Spec\, A$ is affine.
 Moreover, as $\OO_X$ generates perfect complexes (because $X$ is assumed to be affine), it is enough to prove the statement for $M=\OO_X$.
 We can present $E$ as the fiber of a morphism $d$ of vector bundles $\xymatrix{E \ar[r] & E_0 \ar[r]^{d} & E_1}$.
 This defines a closed embedding of total spaces $j : \VV(E^\vee) \hookrightarrow \VV(E_0^\vee)$ as well as an epimorphism of graded algebras $H^0(Sym_A(E_1))\simeq Sym_{H^0(\OO_X)}(H^0(E_1)) \to \B$.